 Turns out that when it comes to friendliness, not all states are created equal.
 From old school Southern charm to outright city rudeness, there’s varying degrees of politeness.
-We asked our social audience of 1.5 million people “what are the friendliest states in America?”
+We looked to our audience to find out “what are the friendliest states in America?”

 From strangers helping you find your way when your phone doesn’t work to making new best friends in a local bar, these are the states across the USA where you’ll be made to feel the most (and least!) welcome.

 The friendliest states in America 2019How do these rankings work?

 Locals might seem a bit gruff at first (even upstate!), but it’s a melting pot of many cultures and the neighbourhoods in each borough of NYC have a community feel if you manage to stick it out for long enough.
 Just don’t dawdle on the sidewalk or hold up traffic taking Instagram shots…

 Arkansas is a friendly state if – and emphasis on if – you’re local.
 While that’s all well and good for Arkansas residents and their good neighbourly vibes, it can mean that visitors might feel like they don’t quite fit in and are unwelcome.

 Delaware might be small – you can drive across the entire state in just 90 minutes, but that doesn’t exactly translate as neighbourly.
 Is it Delaware’s (possibly misjudged) reputation as boring what makes our readers think of it as unfriendly?
 Unfortunately it’s ranked as one of the least friendly states in America.

 MA locals aren’t exactly rude, per se, but the overall indifference towards strangers can take its toll.
 Ignoring people isn’t exactly a trait that will put Massachusetts among the friendliest states in America.
 It also takes a long time be accepted as true Bostonian, not just a blow-in.